Phyllo Cup Appetizers

 I use them to make my mini baklava bites phyllo cup recipe, and just about every flavor of appetizer under the sun.
 Food Network has a roundup of Phyllo Shells 15 Ways that has a ton more great ideas.

-The savory little bites I’ve made here are also terrific as part of a brunch food buffet.
+The savory little bites I’ve made here are also terrific as one of a few brunch ideas for a crowd.
 Don’t forget to make a round of caramel iced coffee using my homemade caramel syrup recipe for your brunch, too!

 These little edible cups that I use for phyllo cup appetizers (usually called “phyllo shells” or “mini fillo shells” on their box) are most often found in the freezer section of any grocery store (look near the puff pastry and other frozen pastry items).